rmaree/tecmap/README.md

 ```

-3. Edit **TILE_API_KEY** in **config.js** if you want to use the Transport raster tiles from Thunderforest.com [https://www.thunderforest.com/maps/transport/](https://www.thunderforest.com/maps/transport/), otherwise default OSM [https://openstreetmap.org/](https://openstreetmap.org/) raster tiles will be used.
+3. Edit **TILE_API_KEY** in **config.js** if you want to use the Transport raster tiles from Thunderforest.com [https://www.thunderforest.com/maps/transport/](https://www.thunderforest.com/maps/transport/).
+For individuals you can have a free key with a limited number of tile requests per month which should be enough for regular use.
+Otherwise default OSM [https://openstreetmap.org/](https://openstreetmap.org/) raster tiles will be used.

 ## Run locally
 Open the tecmap.html page in your desktop computer's browser.
 Or copy the HTML page and data/ to a web server for remote access.